thandora/pandas-notes/README.md

 Used on chapter 11

-## TODO - in order of priority

-- Convert comments to md for pandas_02 and pandas_03
-- Add example for adding columns using .concat and adding rows using indexing for pandas_06.

 ## Table of Contents

 How to read: index will refer to the suffix of the .ipynb file.